denzii/nodejs-ssr-boilerplate/README.md

 - [x] Hot Reload for Bundled CSS on the server
 - [x] Sass
 - [x] Jest (bootstrapped as a second webpack entrypoint on the server)
-- [x] Docker Image for server
+- [x] Docker Image
 - [x] Custom Server Logic
      - [ ] Retry port on server startup
      - [ ] Pick new port if retries fail a set amount of time
      - [x] Watch for sigint signals etc. to handle graceful shutdowns
      - [x] Inversion of control with TSyringe dependency injection
      - [x] ENV variables supplied through webpack
-- [x] Docker Compose for local development with hot reload (With DB image & volume boilerplate commented out)
+- [x] Docker Compose for local development with hot reload
-- [x] Docker Compose boilerplate for production (With DB image & volume boilerplate commented out)
+- [ ] Docker Compose boilerplate for production
 - [ ] Universal State Management
 - [ ] React Router on the client
 - [ ] Graphql over Web sockets for async requests to the server
-- [ ] Prisma ORM
+- [x] Prisma ORM
 - [ ] Code generation for graphql from a prisma schema to avoid writing boilerplate